George Tyrrell: Jesuit

-In the spring of 1879, at Dolling's invitation, Tyrrell went to London to work for the Saint Martin's League, a sort of mission that Dolling was organizing.
-On Palm Sunday, Tyrrell wandered into St Etheldreda's, a Catholic church on Ely Place.
-He was powerfully struck by the Catholic mass, about which he would say in his autobiography: "Here was the old business, being carried on by the old firm, in the old ways; here was continuity, that took one back to the catacombs."
-He converted and was received into the Catholic Church in 1879.
-He immediately applied to join the Society of Jesus, but the provincial superior advised him to wait a year.
+Tyrrell soon converted and was received into the Catholic Church in 1879.
+Feeling called to the priesthood and inspired by a recent historical novel by popular French writer Paul Féval that presented the Society of Jesus (the Jesuits) in a heroic light, Tyrrell applied to join the Society, but the provincial superior advised him to wait a year.
 He spent the interim teaching at Jesuit schools in Cyprus and Malta.
-He joined the Jesuits in 1880 and was sent to the novitiate at Manresa House.

-As early as 1882, his novice master suggested that Tyrrell withdraw from the Jesuits due to a "mental indocility" and a dissatisfaction with a number of Jesuit customs, approaches, and practices.
+He joined the Jesuits in 1880 and was sent to the novitiate at Manresa House, in Roehampton.
+As early as 1882, his novice master suggested that Tyrrell withdraw from the Jesuits due to "mental indocility" and dissatisfaction with a number of Jesuit customs, approaches, and practices.
 Tyrrell was, however, allowed to remain.
 He later stated that he believed he was more inclined to the Benedictine spirituality.

 After taking his first vows, Tyrrell was sent to Stonyhurst College to study philosophy as the first stage in his Jesuit formation.
-Having completed his studies at Stonyhurst, he next returned to the Jesuit school in Malta, where he spent three years teaching.
-He then went to St Beuno's College, in Wales, to take up his theological studies.
+He then returned to the Jesuit school in Malta, where he spent three years teaching, before being sent to St Beuno's College, in Wales, to take up his theological studies.
 He was ordained to the priesthood in 1891.
 After a brief period of pastoral work in Lancashire, Tyrrell returned to Roehampton for his Tertianship.
 In 1893, he lived briefly at the Jesuit mission house in Oxford, before taking up pastoral work at St Helens, Merseyside, where he was reportedly happiest during his time as a Jesuit.
 A little over a year later, he was sent to teach philosophy at Stonyhurst.
-Tyrrell then began to have serious conflicts with his superiors over the traditional Jesuit approach to teaching philosophy.
+Tyrrell then began to have conflicts with his superiors over the traditional Jesuit approach to teaching philosophy.